lgi-devs/lgi/docs/variant.md

   varaints are expanded for `v`-typed variants.
 Dictionaries return proxy table which can be indexed by dictionary keys to retrieve dictionary values.
-Generic arrays are __not__ automatically expanded, the source variants are returned are returned instead.
+Generic arrays are __not__ automatically expanded, the source variants are returned instead.
 - `# operator` Length operator is overriden for GLib.Variants,
   returning number of child elements.
 Non-compound variants always return 0, maybe-s return 0 or 1, arrays, tuples and dictionary